Transplanting Hope: The Intersection of Liver Transplantation and Alcohol Use Disorder - March 20, 2026

 Moderators: Caroline Simon, MD and Kavish Paditar, MD

-8:00 AM3 Questions: Emotional Intelligence And Managing A Transplant ProgramChuck Garcia
+8:00 AM3 Questions: Emotional Intelligence and Managing a Transplant ProgramChuck Garcia, CEO

-8:20 AM3 Questions: Managing Individuals With AUD And AddictionGeorge Joseph
+8:20 AM3 Questions: Managing Individuals with AUD And AddictionGeorge Joseph, CEO

 8:55 AMQ&A Discussion (10 min)